 A Forest Fire Model in 1, 2, and 3 Dimensions

 Note: This post was originally a short technical article I shared on the Wolfram Community forums.
-If you would like to interact with live demonstrations, or download a wolfram notebook version of this text including the source code, you can access the original here
+For an interactive experience with live demonstrations or to download this text and source source code as a Wolfram Notebook, please visit the original post here.

 Introduction